Svend Jagd

 Jutlandia Converted from Supply Ship to Hospital

-Svend Jagd recounts Denmark wanted to help South Korea but was concerned about their proxemity to the Soviet Union during the Cold War.
-Instead of providing military, they converted the Jutlandia supply ship to a hospital.
-The ship became the most modern hospital in Denmark and was sent to support wounded in Korea.
+Svend Jagd recounted Denmark’s desire to help South Korea but was concerned about their proximity to the Soviet Union during the Cold War.
+Instead of providing the military, they converted the Jutlandia supply ship to a hospital.
+The ship became the most modern hospital in Denmark and was sent to support the wounded in Korea.

 Share YouTube: